|Openings on the Criminal Justice Act Panel for the District of Colorado: Deadline: March 31, 2017 - Wednesday, February 22, 2017|

-|Notice - Email Phishing Attack Targets Lawyers - Monday, June 20, 2016|
+|Notice - Email Phishing Attack Continues to Target Lawyers - Tuesday, December 06, 2016|

 View the Office of Attorney Regulation Counsel's Notice HERE.